magician11/empath-wiki/health/protection.md

 5. I have learned about my boundaries and try to respect.
 6. I tend to fall into over complascency and over generosity.
 A friend of mine told me many years ago: "you have an beautiful uthopical world in your head.
 But this society has its own rules.
 Stick to those for your own sake".
 She was right.
 I know now with whom I can be freely giving and open, and with whom I have to stick to the world's rules.
 I am always kind and helpful, but I won't let anyone take advantage of me anymore.
 7. I try to follow my intuition.
 I try to do, say and be what my hearts tells me to be AS LONG AS I AM GROUNDED.
 If I am not grounded, I don't do/say anything.
 Better to wait.
 The world can wait.

+## Andrew
+- wearing and having crystals close by